ibrasec/cisco_100_loopbacks/README.md

 # cisco_100_loopbacks

-cisco_100_loopbacks creates 100 loopback interfaces
+cisco_100_loopbacks.sh code creates 100 loopback interfaces
 each with an ip address of 172.16.x.0/24 where x is the loopback id address
 example: